 The Soviet Navy operated a research facility to explore military uses of marine mammals at Kazachya Bukhta, near Sevastopol.
 The Russian military is believed to have closed its marine mammal program in the early 1990s.
 In 2000, the press reported that dolphins trained to kill by the Soviet Navy had been sold to Iran.

 Due to the secrecy of such practice, rumors of military dolphins include training them to lay underwater mines, to locate enemy combatants, or to seek and destroy submarines using kamikaze methods.
-There has even been speculation about the potential development of sophisticated equipment, such as poison darts, sonar jamming devices, and so on for dolphins, and about combat between cetaceans of both superpowers.
+There has even been speculation about the potential development of sophisticated equipment, such as poison darts, sonar jamming devices, and more for dolphins, as well as training them for combat between cetaceans from both superpowers.

 Elephants of WarA war elephant is an elephant trained and guided by humans for combat.
 Their main use was to charge the enemy, trampling them and breaking their ranks.